triton-inference-server/server/docs/walkthrough.md

 ]
 ```

-> NOTE: As of the 22.07 release, this step is optional by default.
-Both Triton and Model Analyzer support fully auto-completing the configuration file for ONNX models.
+> NOTE: As of the 22.07 release, both Triton and Model Analyzer support fully auto-completing the config file for [backends that support it](https://github.com/triton-inference-server/server/blob/main/docs/model_configuration.md#auto-generated-model-configuration).
+So for an ONNX model for example, this step can be skipped unless you want to explicitly set certain parameters.

 3. Start server and SDK containers in the background

+These containers can be started interactively instead, but for the sake of demonstration it is more clear to start these containers in the background and `docker exec` into them as needed for the following steps.

 ```bash
 # Start server container in the background